catherineruoxiwu/notes/SE 350/midterm-prep/midterm-prep.md

 </tr>
 </table>

 **CORRECT** Semaphore is initialized to 0.
-In this case, it makes sense for a thread to post a semaphore without the wait, and the mutex structure is not necessary in every circumstance.
+In this case, it makes sense for a thread to `post` a semaphore without the `wait`, and the mutex structure is not necessary in every circumstance.

 4. **Rendezvous**: Two threads "meet-up" at desired spots before either of them proceeds.
 <table>